michael2012z/BitBible/markdown/Etheridge/files/John.md

 5. and the Light himself in the darkness shineth, and the darkness perceived him not.

-6. There was a man who was sent from Aloha, his name (was) Juchanon.Pronounced Yu'hanon.
+6. There was a man who was sent from Aloha, his name (was) Juchanon.

-7. He came for the testimony, to testify concerning the Light, that all men might believe through his ministry.By his hand.
+7. He came for the testimony, to testify concerning the Light, that all men might believe through his ministry.

 8. He was not the Light himself, but came to testify concerning the Light.